GtafanWRLD/tanki-wiki/docs/index.md

 Use the sidebar to navigate through different sections.

-If you have suggestions or want to contribute, feel free to reach out.
+If you’d like to contribute or have suggestions, feel free to [join our discord](https://discord.gg/NstYRK8q8T).

-Enjoy exploring the wiki!
+Enjoy exploring the wiki & Happy tanking!

 ---

-If you’d like to contribute or have suggestions, feel free to [join our discord](https://discord.gg/NstYRK8q8T).

-Happy tanking!